dbahlbeck/go2ecowatch/README.md

 When you have the server running, try pushing an int (0 - 100) to the topic `/go2ecowatch/inner/progressbar`

 ## Configuration

+For this to work, you must have configured your EcoWatch to connect to your MQTT server.
+Go to the source to learn how to do that: [Waltrix support](https://waltrix.se/sv/pages/support)

 ### Environment variables